Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: An alternative characterization

 \subsection{First step}

-Recall that the first step coincides with the median between the peaks and a fixed collection of phantoms.
-These phantoms are exogenous, and once they are defined, we know both the range of the median function and how many agents need to declare a peak at the left of or at a specific alternative to implement that alternative as the median.
+Recall that the first step consists of taking the median of the peaks and a fixed collection of locations.
+These fixed locations are exogenous, and once they are defined, we know both the range of the mixed median function and how many agents need to declare a peak at the left of or at a specific alternative to implement that alternative as the median.
 This can be understood as the ``support" required to implement an alternative.
-Hence, for each element in $r_{\med}$, we can define a set of coalitions that represent the ``support" required to implement that element.
+Hence, for each element in $\Omega_{\med}$, we can define a set of coalitions that represent the ``support" required to implement that element.
 We then define a function $\omega$ that, starting form the left under order $\leq^{*}$, chooses the first element in its range that receives ``enough" support.
 Let us illustrate the process with the following example: